Uncategorized

 • From business partners (resellers, integrators, franchisees, etc.) who together develop a lasting relationship with the company

-• From members trade unions or federations wishing to pool their expertise: this is a professional association or a cross-industry trade union.
+• From members trade unions or federations wishing to pool their expertise: this is a trade association or a cross-industry trade union.

 • From experts gathered in clusters, competitiveness clusters or business clubs.

-La BtoB community marks the transition from a linear commercial relationship to a a collaborative, lasting relationship based on trust.
+The BtoB community, marks the transition from a linear commercial relationship to a a collaborative, lasting relationship based on trust.

 Why create a BtoB community?